-61. Copies of rules, under -\[section-59] so far as they affect the government of prisons, shall be exhibited both in English and in the vernacular, in some place to which all persons employed within a prison have access.
+61. Exhibition of copies of rules.- Copies of rules, under [section 59] so far as they affect the government of prisons, shall be exhibited, both in English and in the Vernacular, in some place to which all persons employed within a prison have access.